Generic Name: exemestane

 - the treatment of advanced breast cancer in postmenopausal women whose disease has progressed following tamoxifen therapy.

 Concomitant use of strong CYP 3A4 inducers decreases exemestane exposure, For patients receiving Aromasin with a strong CYP 3A4 inducer such as rifampicin or phenytoin, the recommended dose of Aromasin is 50 mg once daily after a meal [see Drug Interactions (7) and Clinical Pharmacology (12.3)].

 Dosage Forms and Strengths

 Aromasin Tablets are round, biconvex, and off-white to slightly gray.
 Each tablet contains 25 mg of exemestane.
 The tablets are printed on one side with the number "7663" in black.

-Aromasin Tablets are contraindicated in patients with a known hypersensitivity to the drug or to any of the excipients.
+Aromasin is contraindicated in patients with a known hypersensitivity to the drug or to any of the excipients.

 Warnings and Precautions